 If you have enough activity to be eligible for a 1099-K form, you should be able to download a digital copy from the Statements and Taxes tab in your account by January 31.
 PayPal is required to make it available to you by then.

-You should receive a PayPal 1099-K form for 2023 if you had at least $20,000 in gross income and completed more than 200 transactions on the platform during the tax year.
+You should receive a PayPal 1099-K form for 2024 if you had at least $5,000 in gross income on the platform during the tax year.
 However, the rules are going to be different going forward.

 The IRS has been trying to reduce the requirement to just $600 in gross receipts for a while now, but the change has been delayed several times due to pushback from taxpayers and tax experts.